makersacademy/takeaway-challenge/MYREADME.md

 Take-away Challenge - Daryl Watson

+--Fifth commit

+Can get all confirmation tests passing now.
+Not sure how to stub them to stop the text actually be sent.
+Refactored a lot of the other tests

 --Fourth commit

 Up to fourth user story.
 Can send confirmation text when runnning in IRB, but not able to get it to pass RSPEC tests